 Biking at NEOC and In The Katahdin Region

-Katahdin Area Trails are in the process of building sustainable purpose built single track mountain bike trails on Hammond Ridge.
-To date we have built close to 4 miles of green trail.
-This will soon be 5-miles of trails and will be a complete loop circling out from and back to the Millinocket Lake trail-head located next to NEOC.
-The trails are designed by IMBA - the international Mountain Bike Trails Association Trail Solutions and KAT is working from a 2015 design plan created by IMBA TS and updated in 2018 by Steve Kasacek of IMBA TS.
+Katahdin Area Trails (KAT) are in the process of building sustainable purpose-built single track mountain bike trails on Hammond Ridge.
+To date, KAT has built a complete 4.5-mile loop, circling out from and back to the Millinocket Lake trail-head located next to NEOC.
+The trails are designed by IMBA Trail Solutions, a sub group of IMBA - the International Mountain Bicycling Association; KAT is working from a 2015 design plan created by IMBA TS and updated in 2018 by Steve Kasacek of IMBA TS.

-Fat Bikes are available for rent at the NEOC Base and rates are: $15/hour $40 for a 1/2 day and $60 for a full day.
+Fat Bikes are available for rent at the NEOC Base: $40 for a 1/2 day, and $60 for a full day.
 Call 800-766-7238 for additional information or if you need to book lodging or reserve a bike.

 Other Biking Locations That Are A Drive from NEOC and Worth the Visit